 Please download and unzip the input files from this link.
+You can choose to move the folder to a different location.
 In the folder you will find:

-- The c-crystal structure of the of FGFR-Erdafitinib (5ew8.pdb).
-You can use this protein to walk through the key steps required to prepare a protein for docking experiment or you can follow the option illustrated in the first step of this workshop. - The ligand file (5SF_ideal.sdf).
+- The co-crystal structure of the of FGFR-Erdafitinib (5ew8.pdb).
+You can use this protein to walk through the key steps required to prepare a protein for docking experiment or you can follow the option illustrated in the first step of this workshop. - The ligand file (5SF\ideal.sdf).
 This has been set up in accordance with the guidelines for the preparation of input files that you can find in the GOLD User Guide (Setting Up the Protein(s) and Setting Up Ligands chapters).